edgedb/easy-edgedb/README.md

 }
 ```

 The [`index on (.excerpt)`](https://www.edgedb.com/docs/datamodel/indexes#indexes) part is new, and means to create an index to make future queries faster.
 We could do this for certain other types too - it might be good for types like `Place` and `Person`.

-Note: `index` is good in limited quantities, so you don't want to index everything:
+Note: `index` is good in limited quantities, but you don't want to index everything.
+Here is why:

 - It makes the queries faster, but increases the database size.
 - This may make `insert`s and `update`s slower if you have too many.

-This is probably not surprising: if `index` were good to have for every property and link on every type, EdgeDB would just index everything automatically.
+This is probably not surprising, because you can see that `index` is a choice that the user needs to make.
+If using `index` was the best idea in every case, then EdgeDB would just do it automatically.

 So let's insert two book excerpts.
-The strings in these entries are very long (pages long, sometimes) so we will only include the beginning and the end:
+The strings in these entries are very long (pages long, sometimes) so we will only show the beginning and the end here:

 ```
 INSERT BookExcerpt {